What this handout is about

-If you think that “fact,” not argument, rules intelligent thinking, consider an example.
+Consider an example.
 For nearly 2000 years, educated people in many Western cultures believed that bloodletting—deliberately causing a sick person to lose blood—was the most effective treatment for a variety of illnesses.
-The “fact” that bloodletting is beneficial to human health was not widely questioned until the 1800’s, and some physicians continued to recommend bloodletting as late as the 1920’s.
-We have come to accept a different set of “facts” now because some people began to doubt the effectiveness of bloodletting; these people argued against it and provided convincing evidence.
-Human knowledge grows out of such differences of opinion, and scholars like your instructors spend their lives engaged in debate over what may be counted as “true,” “real,” or “right” in their fields.
+The claim that bloodletting is beneficial to human health was not widely questioned until the 1800s, and some physicians continued to recommend bloodletting as late as the 1920s.
+Medical practices have now changed because some people began to doubt the effectiveness of bloodletting; these people argued against it and provided convincing evidence.
+Human knowledge grows out of such differences of opinion, and scholars like your instructors spend their lives engaged in debate over what claims may be counted as accurate in their fields.
 In their courses, they want you to engage in similar kinds of critical thinking and debate.

 Argumentation is not just what your instructors do.
 We all use argumentation on a daily basis, and you probably already have some skill at crafting an argument.
 The more you improve your skills in this area, the better you will be at thinking critically, reasoning, making choices, and weighing evidence.

 Making a claim